chris-short/chrisshort.net/content/post/ultimate-guide-to-buying-nintendo-switch/index.md

 {{< carbon >}}

+**Update (2024-12-03):** There is a high probability the sequel to the Nintendo Switch will be out some time in the first half of 2025.
+There's a lot of speculation still but, I want you to know a new version will be available next year.

 **Note:** This post is one of those things that I started writing up for a family member, then realized very quickly I should share this with the broader world.
 If you feel like something is missing, [please feel free to suggest it](https://github.com/chris-short/chrisshort.net/issues).
-Also, I may earn compensation for sales from links on this post through [affiliate programs](/terms#affiliate-link-policy).*
+Also, I may earn compensation for sales from links on this post through [affiliate programs](/terms#affiliate-link-policy).

 Someone in your life wants a [**Nintendo Switch**][1], and you don't know what to do.
 You know you don't want to blow it, and here we are.
 First things first: Is the player (the one getting the Nintendo Switch) a gamer already, or is this their first console?